Silversmiths Directory & Sterling Marks

 J. Wiss & Sons

 Successor to the Jacob Wiss Cutlery Co., founded by Jacob Wiss in 1848.
 Primarily a shears and cutlery manufacturer, some with sterling handles.
 Jewelry and silverware made by other manufacturers was added to their line in the 1890s.
-A retail store was opened in 1887 and continues today as Wiss & Lambert Bros., jewelers.
-J. Wiss & Sons was acquired by Cooper Industries in 1976, and the manufacturing operation was eventually moved overseas.
+A retail store was opened in 1887 and was succeeded by Wiss & Lambert Bros. in 1978.
+J. Wiss & Sons’ manufacturing operation was acquired by Cooper Industries in 1976, and manufacturing was moved overseas.
 The “J” in the J. Wiss & Sons mark was no longer used beginning c.
 1920, leaving the mark to read Wiss & Sons or Wiss Sons.

 John Withers (1788-1869)